redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ### User has access to openAPIV3Schema

+We would use a json schema validator to validate the user provided params with the schema.

+A similar approach is followed when validating devfile against devfile schema and we would use the same package https://github.com/santhosh-tekuri/jsonschema for validation for consistency.

 <details>
 <summary> Below is an extract of an example `openAPIV3Schema` which would be used for explaination </summary>